Burial Grounds Policy

 At present the burial grounds are well maintained.
 The boundaries are not clearly marked.
 There is room for the expansion of burial sites.
 Nearly all grave markers are erect, but many are very worn by time.
 Since 1999, 44 plaques have been installed on the brick wall at the back (west side) of the Meeting burial grounds.
 There is a good deal of space on the brick wall for additional plaques.
 Most grave markers show the wear of time.
 Dates and names are not readable on many grave markers.
 Inscriptions on top show more wear than those on the front.

-Proposed Burial Grounds Policies
+Burial Grounds Policies

-Members and regular attenders, and members of their immediate family (parents and children), may be buried in the burial grounds, have grave markers and/or have plaques installed on the wall.
+Members and regular attenders, and members of their immediate family (parents and children), may have their cremated remains buried in the burial grounds, have grave markers and/or have plaques installed on the wall.
 In general, the Meeting expects members and regular attenders to attend meeting for worship, participate in doing the work of the Meeting and financially support the Meeting.
 Such members, regular attenders and members of their immediate family shall be eligible to be buried, have grave markers or have plaques on the wall, in the Third Haven burial grounds, subject to the approval of the Burial Committee.

 Those who ask to be buried in the Meeting burial grounds or have plaques installed, but do not have current or recent, meaningful involvement in the life of the Meeting, as set forth above, may be deemed ineligible, by the Burial Committee.

 All requests—including Memorial Intentions filed with the Pastoral Care Committee, for burial in the burial grounds, grave markers and/or plaques—shall be communicated to the standing Burial Committee of the Meeting.
 The Burial Committee consists of the clerk of the Meeting, the clerk of the Property and Grounds Committee and the clerk of the Pastoral Care Committee.
-The Burial Committee will receive and respond to each request for burial, grave marker or plaque, as set forth by the deceased, in Third Haven Memorial Intentions, or as requested in writing by the surviving family members.
+The Burial Committee will receive and respond to each request for burial, grave marker or plaque, as set forth by the deceased, in Memorial Intentions, or as requested in writing by the surviving family members.
 The Burial Committee decides on the eligibility for the burial, grave marker and/or plaque, and supports the arrangements for the burial, grave marker or plaque.